Clarilab/guide/transparencyregister.md

 # Manual for the KYCnow module "Transparency Register"

 With this module, we strive to make it easier for you to deal with the Transparency Register and to support you in making compliance processes more efficient and effective.
 In the following, we describe how to set up the module successfully and answer questions on how to use the module as well as how it works technically.
-If your questions are not answered using this guide, just send us an email ([fragestunde@kycnow.de](mailto:fragestunde@kycnow.de)).
+If your questions are not answered using this guide, just send us an email ([support@kycnow.de](mailto:support@kycnow.de)).
 We would like to answer a question that often reaches us in advance:

 ## What services do you offer?